The Role of Sexuality in Our Health

 Ancients Too Smart for Taboos

-Sigmund Freud the famous Austrian shrink instantly caused a major shock within the puritan academia when he dared to come up with theories about a big role of sexuality in the subconscious dynamics of human psyche.
+Sigmund Freud, the famous Austrian shrink, instantly caused some major shocks of disapprovals within the puritan academia when he dared to come up with theories about a big role of sexuality in the subconscious dynamics of human psyche.

 Eventually that earned him the name of father of sexual revolution, as by that time the theme stopped being so much of a cultural taboo---unlike the case with Freud---not feeling anymore like an opened Pandora box of human nature.